exampleuser-name/Arma-3-DMA-Radar/README.md

 -Download the maps and transfer them to C:\Arm
 - https://drive.google.com/drive/folders/1-OMIlWpnOQ3mFxtsOFuNvOq-IhP34kAL?usp=sharing

+Functions
   -⬆️: - Enlarge an object
   -⬇️: - reduce the object
+  -Show name,transport
+  -Swap maps

 The functionality for drawing maps and all objects is written in python.